Winter gives a totally different perspective of park life.

 14. Glacier National Park, Montana

 With a name like Glacier National Park, you would expect to see some icy wonders here.
 This national park gets its name the massive glaciers which shaped the land here ten thousand years ago.
 This distinct place allows scientists to studying those ancient processes as well as the impacts melting glaciers will have on our national parks.
 If you want to see it in person during winter, you will have to ski or snowshoe in, making it an excellent winter getaway.
 Weather can be very unpredictable, so visitors must come prepared for potential dangers.
-Speaking of dangers, we are working to advance legislation that would prevent future development just outside its park boundaries.

 15. Crater Lake National Park, Oregon